 Fundrise offers investing in real estate crowdfunding for $500.
 That’s it.

 If your interested in learning more about Fundrise plus their special offers available today, be sure to visit the Fundrise website for the latest promotions.

 Roofstock is a bit unique because it offers several ways that you can invest in real estate properties done through a couple of different ways.

-Roofstock is another way to invest in real estate crowdfunding and also individually if you decide to become a landlord.
+Using Roofstock is another way to invest in real estate through crowdfunding or individually if you decide to become a landlord.
 This is one of the few platforms that offers an option both for real estate crowdfunding investing and also for individual rental investors.

 So many people in today’s time are landlords; even Chuck Todd is a landlord!

 - What makes it unique is that if you want to directly buy residential real estate properties and be the owner of those properties 100%, you can do that with the Roofstock platform.

 - Roofstock has an online platform where everything is set up to function as such, even listing potential CAP rates and costs along with very detailed information about a property including photos, and neighborhood information.

 - Previous inspections reports are included sometimes which is wonderful from an investor standpoint to understand the history of the property.

 - Another benefit is that some of these rental houses already have tenants in them.
 So, as a new property owner all you have to do is take over the property.